yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="examples/visualization.png" width=400>

 Some classes have as many as ten times more samples than others.
-This sample imbalance may not be an issue, depending on if the relative frequency of samples reflects how frequently those traffic signs are encountered on the German roads.
+This sample imbalance may not be an issue, depending on if the relative frequencies of samples reflect how frequently those traffic signs are encountered on the German roads.

 Preprocessing data